rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/4b-tekton.md

     ![images/formatting-code-pb-api.png](images/formatting-code-pb-api.png)

-3. Linting and Formatting using Checkstyle (`checkstyle.xml`).
-Unfortunately we haven't installed these in our Cloud IDE yet so you may not be able to try these directly, but we will get to use the command line equivalents in the next step.
-For those using VCode you can checkout these links:
+3. Linting and formatting using Checkstyle (`checkstyle.xml`) -  Unfortunately, we haven't installed these in our Cloud IDE yet so you may not be able to try these directly, but we will get to use the command line equivalents in the next step.
+For those using VSCode you can checkout these links:

     - There are some plugins to help us here.
 For example, if you are a user of VSCode, you can install <span style="color:blue;">[an IDE extension](https://code.visualstudio.com/docs/java/java-linting)</span> for realtime feedback.
     ![images/checkstyle-extension.png](images/checkstyle-extension.png)